 Soon after the introduction of the new marks in 2014, we introduced the Centennial and Find Your Park marks and launched an associated retail-licensing program.
 While new use of the Centennial Mark officially ended on December 31, 2016, it contributed enormously to the success of the celebration.
 Licensing the Centennial Mark generated awareness and financial support and it enabled the public to take away Centennial-branded keepsakes.

-Building on the lessons learned, we are expanding the use of the NPS Secondary Mark in 2018.
-It has already appeared in Find Your Park banners, posters, and other materials in parks.
+Building on the lessons learned, we began to expand the use of the NPS Secondary Mark in 2018.
+It has appeared in Find Your Park banners, posters, and other materials in parks.
 It has also been used in some digital media.

 In early 2018, the Secondary Mark became available to the in-park partner retail community through the ongoing retail-licensing program managed by the National Park Foundation.
 This is an exciting way for park partner retailers to provide NPS branded items to their customers and show their support for national parks and NPS programs.
 In addition, the Secondary Mark began appearing on a small line of t-shirts in mid-April.
-Using lessons learned from this initial effort, other products will appear later in the year.
+Using lessons learned from this initial effort, other products are beginning to appear.

 Use of the Secondary Mark by Parks, NPS Programs, and Partners

-In late 2018, formal guidance about NPS and expanded partner use of the Secondary Mark will be available, ensuring that the mark is protected and used correctly.
-These formal guidelines will look very similar to the guidelines for the use of the NPS Centennial Mark.
-The guidance will provide graphic standards, information about how to use the mark in relation to others such as Find Your Park and partner graphics, and guidelines for NPS and partner use in communications, public relations, and other non-commercial materials.
+Formal guidance for expanded use of the Secondary Mark by parks, NPS programs, and partners is in development to ensure that the mark is protected and used correctly.
+These formal guidelines will look very similar to the guidelines for the use of the NPS Centennial Mark and the Arrowhead.
+The guidance will provide graphic standards, information about how to use the mark in relation to other members of the NPS graphic family and Find Your Park and partner graphics, and guidelines for NPS and partner use in communications, public relations, and other non-commercial materials.

 Questions and Answers about the NPS Secondary Mark

-In early 2018, it will be available to the in-park partner retail community through the ongoing retail-licensing program managed by the National Park Foundation and on a limited line of t-shirts beginning between late February and late March of 2018.
-Using lessons learned from this initial effort, other products will appear later in the year.
+In early 2018, it became available to the in-park partner retail community through the ongoing retail-licensing program managed by the National Park Foundation and on a limited line of t-shirts.
+Using lessons learned from this initial effort, other products are beginning to appear.

-Later in 2018, guidance will be available for use of the Secondary Mark by parks, NPS programs, and other NPS partners.
+Guidance is in development for for use of the Secondary Mark by parks, NPS programs, and other NPS partners.